 In addition to the Universal and relevant Specific Guidelines stated above, the following supplemental guidelines apply to properties located within the boundaries of the Main Street National Register Historic District.
-(See appendix for map)

-The Main Street National Register Historic District, with its collection of Historically Significant buildings and unique character, is an integral part of Park City's tourism and economic development programs.
+(See appendix for map) The Main Street National Register Historic District, with its collection of Historically Significant buildings and unique character, is an integral part of Park City's tourism and economic development programs.
 Proposals involving infill or the remodeling of non-Historic structures in the area are scrutinized to ensure that projects will not diminish the integrity of the district, but also will serve to strengthen the historic character of the area.

-- 1. New construction in the Main Street National Register Historic District should be approved only after it has been determined by the Planning Department that the proposed project will not jeopardize the integrity of the district and the surrounding Historically Significant buildings. - 2.
-New construction should utilize the standard components of historic commercial buildings in the district.
-Street-level facades and upper facades should be designed to be compatible with the surrounding Historically Significant buildings. - 3.
-Primary entrances should be oriented toward Main Street. - 4.
-Maintain the range of building heights seen historically on Main Street. - 5.
-The stair-step effect of storefronts on Main Street should be maintained by new buildings.
-The step effect is reinforced by a standard first floor height-which should be maintained-the use of cornices, moldings and other façade treatments.
+1. New construction in the Main Street National Register Historic District should be approved only after it has been determined by the Planning Department that the proposed project will not jeopardize the integrity of the district and the surrounding Historically Significant buildings.

+2. New construction should utilize the standard components of historic commercial buildings in the district.
+Street-level facades and upper facades should be designed to be compatible with the surrounding Historically Significant buildings.

+3. Primary entrances should be oriented toward Main Street.

-Illustration-height and stepping along Main Street.
+4. Maintain the range of building heights seen Illustration-height and stepping along

+historiaally on Main Streat

+historically on Main Street.
+Main Street.